keme686/wdaqua.github.io/README.md

 You'll find it easiest to make changes if you have Jekyll running locally so you can test whether the changes work.
 To do this:

+1. Install Ruby 2.3.3 eg using [rbenv](https://github.com/rbenv/rbenv/blob/master/README.md) to manage your Ruby versions

-1. Clone the repo:
+2. Clone the repo:
   ```
   $ git clone https://github.com/WDAqua/wdaqua.github.io
   ```

-2. Change directory into the new directory that's been made for the repo:
+3. Change directory into the new directory that's been made for the repo:
   ```
   $ cd wdaqua.github.io
   ```

-3. Install jekyll and bundler gems
+4. Install jekyll and bundler gems
   ```
   $ gem install jekyll bundler
   ```

-4. Run Jekyll locally.
+5. Run Jekyll locally.
 It will be served at [http://localhost:4000/](http://localhost:4000/) by default.
   ```
   $ bundle exec jekyll serve
   ```